DETAILED ACTION

 Mir teaches the ability to exploited self-splicing 2A sequences of the foot-and-mouth disease virus (FMDV) to generate a DNA vaccine construct expressing multiple full-length antigens from a single open reading frame (ORF).
 Mir teaches that is possible to coexpress up to four full-length antigens joined by 2A sequences in a single ORF under the control of a single promoter thereby generating a DNA vaccine construct (V-2A) that expresses high levels of full-length and functional antigens which are secreted at different stages of disease development and which induce strong immune responses [pg.
 1467, col. 1, para 2].

-Therefore, it would have been obvious to one ordinary skilled in the art before the effective filing date of the claimed invention to modify the nucleic acid of Frolov 2014 to additionally contain a third nucleic acid sequence encoding one or more RNA stem-loops of a second viral capsid enhancer or a variant thereof; a fourth nucleic acid sequence operably linked to the third nucleic acid sequence, wherein the fourth nucleic acid sequence comprises a coding sequence for a second gene of interest (GOI) and wherein a coding sequence for a second F2A peptide is between the third and fourth sequences, or two or more expression cassettes.
+Therefore, it would have been obvious to one ordinary skilled in the art before the effective filing date of the claimed invention to modify the nucleic acid of as taught and suggested by Frolov 2014, Johnston and Berglund to additionally contain a third nucleic acid sequence encoding one or more RNA stem-loops of a second viral capsid enhancer or a variant thereof; a fourth nucleic acid sequence operably linked to the third nucleic acid sequence, wherein the fourth nucleic acid sequence comprises a coding sequence for a second gene of interest (GOI) and wherein a coding sequence for a second F2A peptide is between the third and fourth sequences, or two or more expression cassettes.
 One of ordinary skill would be motivated to make this modification for the advantage of coexpressing multiple genes of interest in coordinated manner and/or where the posttranslational modification due to FMDV 2A leads to the segmentation of the long-translated polypeptide into individual proteins.
 This modification would simply amount to a duplication of parts of the nucleic acid molecule of the current claim 1 and of the expression cassette as disclosed by Frolov 2014.

 Claims 82-83, 85-86 and 167-168 are rejected under 35 U.S.C.
-103 as being unpatentable over Frolov 2014 (US 2014/0079734 A1) and Johnston (US 2008/0279891 A1) as applied above to claim 1 and 164 and further in view of Lee (US20080131459A1).
+103 as being unpatentable over Frolov 2014 (US 2014/0079734 A1) in view of Johnston (US 2008/0279891 A1) and Berglund (US 11,135,283; WO2017/083356) as applied above to claim 1 and 164 and further in view of Lee (US20080131459A1).

-Regarding claims 82-83 and 167-168, the teachings of Frolov 2014 and Johnston are discussed above as applied to claim 1 and 164.
+Regarding claims 82-83 and 167-168, the teachings of Frolov 2014, Johnston and Berglund are discussed above as applied to claim 1 and 164.
 Frolov does not teach wherein the modified viral replicon is derived from an arterivirus virus species of Porcine respiratory and reproductive syndrome virus (PRRSV).
-Frolov or Johnston do not teach where the second nucleic acid sequence encodes the entire pp lab nonstructural protein of the modified arterivirus RNA replicon.

 Johnston teaches that the viral adjuvants of the invention can be derived from any suitable virus such as a nidovirus [0098-0099] where the nidovirus includes equine arteritis